 This rule resolution is part of the Cloud Conformity Security & Compliance tool for AWS

-The permissions assumed by an AWS Lambda function are determined by the IAM execution role associated with the function.
+The permissions assumed by an Amazon Lambda function are determined by the execution role associated with the function.
 Using this IAM role with more than one Lambda function will violate the Principle of Least Privilege.
-With the right IAM execution role you can control the privileges that your Lambda function has, thus instead of providing full or generic permissions you should grant each execution the permissions that your function really needs.
+With the right IAM role, you can control the privileges that your Lambda function has, thus instead of providing full or generic permissions, you should grant each execution role the permissions that your function really needs.

-To identify any AWS Lambda functions that share the same IAM role, perform the following:
+To identify Amazon Lambda functions that share the same execution role, perform the following actions:

 Remediation / Resolution

-To implement the Principle of Least Privilege and create a separate IAM role (with the right set of permissions) for each individual Lambda function, perform the following:
+To implement the Principle of Least Privilege (POLP) and create a separate IAM role (with the right set of permissions) for each individual Amazon Lambda function, perform the following actions:

 Unlock the Remediation Steps

 Automatically audit your configurations with Conformity